Talk to Scientists, Engineers, Authors

-The purpose of ‘Talk to Scientists, Engineers and Authors’ sessions are to give children an opportunity to listen and interact with experts.
+The purpose of ‘Talk to Scientists, Engineers and Authors’ sessions is to give children an opportunity to listen and interact with STEM experts.
 We hope that these sessions will introduce kids to various STEM fields and inspire them to learn more.
-To register, please send an email to email@example.com
+To register for these free sessions, please send an email to email@example.com

 The Search for another earth

 Prof.Mike Reid, University of Toronto